dawiditer/MIT600-pset6/README.md

 repeated elements, while multisets, like groups of letters within a hand, can. </p>

 <h3>Problem #5: Algorithm Analysis</h3>
-Characterize the time complexity of your implementation (in terms of the size of word_list a
+Characterize the time complexity of your implementation (in terms of the size of word_list and the number of letters in a hand) of both pick_best_word and pick_best_word_faster.